Skip to main content

 };

-To help find the right value to use, you can make dry-run comparisons.
-Find one or a few comparisons (via https://happo.io/dashboard) and run happo compare <sha1> <sha2> --dry-run on the SHAs and look at what's being logged to figure out what threshold value you want to use.
+To help find the right value, you can make dry-run comparisons.
+Find one or a few comparisons (via https://happo.io/dashboard) and run happo compare <sha1> <sha2> --dry-run on the SHAs and examine the logged output to determine what threshold value you want to use.

 asyncTimeout

-This option only applies when you're using the Happo Examples integration
+This option only applies when using the Happo Examples integration

 If an example renders nothing to the DOM, Happo will wait a short while for content to appear.
 Specified in milliseconds, the default is 200.